unknown-2018/U-PSI/README.md

     ./test

     ```
-* Note that in the above "homeDirectory" should be replaced with the name of the machine home  directory.
+* Note that in the above "homeDirectory" should be replaced with the name of your machine home directory.